ronakupadhyaya/Horizons-week-03/day4/horizonstarter/README.md

 schemas and models](http://mongoosejs.com/docs/guide.html) for your app.
 First, some basic Mongo terminology:

-- a _document_ is any single object stored in the database.
+- a _document_ is any single object stored in the database (like a row in a table, or an object instance).
 - a _collection_ is a set of objects that share the same schema, i.e., the same document structure.
 Think of these like Javascript classes or tables in other databases.